8 October 2010

 In a deliberate attempt to go against the grain we dispensed with flyers altogether, hoping word of mouth would fill our space like the clubs of old.
 Relenting only to small black and white business cards from the three-pound machine in the market to spread the word.
 With a DJ line up consisting of friends and fellow producers, our Sunday session ticked along quite nicely until enthusiasm died and it suddenly ground to a halt.
 Surprisingly, or maybe because he couldn’t find anyone else, Ade then asked me to spin at his legendary Saturday night ‘Balance’.

 I’ve always had a fascination with flyers.
 Even before I was old enough to hit the town I would hoard them in old trainer boxes in my bedroom.
 Once my DJ career took off and my name started appearing on them I was even more diligent with my collection, carefully sticking them into scrapbooks as I charted my career.
 What impressed me most about the Plastic People flyers was the attention to detail and the subtle references that only became apparent when they’d been stuck to the studio walls for a couple of months.
 The fact that they rarely stated the music policy or boasted about the size of the sound system also made them stand out and saved them from having the roaches ripped out of the corner.
 Instead they took pride of place in a collection straining at the seams.
 But the thing that really caught my eye were the hand-drawn illustrations, the landmarks referenced in an ever-changing city that informed the very music pumping through the speakers.
 If you trace the flyers in this book from beginning to end you will soon see patterns developing within the names that graced the turntables.
 Warm-up DJs elevated to peak time draw.
 Old stalwarts switching genres.
-Hallowed masters who rarely played our shores pitching up and rocking well into
+Hallowed masters who rarely played our shores pitching up and rocking well into the morning.

 When Ade asked Tony Nwachukwu and myself to do a night at the club we jumped at the chance, excited at the prospect of having a space to develop a regular following and sound.
 It was our first and only residency and I will always thank Ade for taking a chance and offering us the opportunity.
 After the demise of our album deal with Sony and the bitter experiences of dealing with the music industry, the Blueprint Sessions were a statement of independence.
 A chance to play the latest productions alongside the wealth of music that influenced their grooves.
 The guest DJ line up was a testament to this and again the flyers had an important role to play.
 Traditionally clubs would make a different flyer for every night but Ade was adamant that it was one flyer a month or nothing.
 His logic being that if you picked up a flyer and saw the names of all of the guests who were playing you were more likely to come to at least one session.
 We went back and forth, but in typical Ade fashion he refused to back down.
 I was still apprehensive until I saw the flyer for the night.
 With priority given to the names alongside the images, Ali Augur's flyers became a call to arms.
 If you were a true music head, if you really loved music and the new sounds sweeping across London, then for the next three months we were going to bring you its finest exponents.
 It worked and the club was rammed, with many people attending each and every session, some even driving from across the country to catch their favourite DJ.